teebes/tango-core/DEVELOPMENT.rst

 For the Tango Basico release (``make todo | grep Basico``):

-* TODO: Use 'routes' instead of 'path' in headers.
-(Basico)
-* TODO: Use 'exports' instead of 'export' in headers.
-(Basico)
 * TODO: Build a full production site with Tango Basico.